manifold-systems/manifold/manifold-deps-parent/manifold-json/README.md

 ## Naming

-Most type manifolds, including the JSON and YAML manifolds, follow the Java naming convention where a type name is based on the resource file name relative to its location in the resource path.
+Most type manifolds, including the JSON, XML, & YAML manifolds, follow the Java naming convention where a type name is based on the resource file name relative to its location in the resource path.
 Thus the JSON resource file `resources/com/example/schemas/User.json` has the Java type `com.example.schemas.User`.